-Blueberries like an acid environment and are particularly prolific in northern pine forests, heath, and moors.
-They cling to hillsides or hide among the heather.
+Blueberries prefer an acid environment.
+Their natural habitat is the northern pine forests, as well as heath, and moorland.
 Although they can be found in the moors of southern England they are more prolific in Scotland and Wales.
-In the US they are mostly found in the Rockies and other mountainous regions of the western States.
-Commercial blueberries are widely cultivated in the coastal areas of the Northeastern US and Canada, where they are native.
+In the US, a closely related species is mostly found in the Rockies and other mountainous regions of the Western States.
+High bush blueberries (Vaccinium corymbosim) are widely cultivated in the coastal areas of the Northeastern US and Canada, where they are native.

-Blueberries are a member of the heather family.
-The tough, low-growing plants can completely carpet a forest floor, creating a veritable a forager’s paradise.
+Bilberries are a member of the heather family.
+The wiry, low-growing plants can completely carpet a forest floor.
 The leaves are small, elliptical with finely serrated margins.
-The reddish fairy bell flowers, dangling singly from the low bushes, are typical of the heather family.
-By the end of July/beginning of August, depending on local conditions, they turn into deep bluish-black berries.
-To be sure, picking each soft little berry requires a certain degree of delicacy and many will squish their sweet juice all over your hands and clothes.
-Make sure you are dressed for the occasion, as you will never completely get the stain out again (Tip: lemon juice or ascorbic acid works best).
+The reddish fairy bell flowers that dangle singly from the low bushes are typical of the heather family.
+By the end of July/beginning of August, depending on local climate conditions, the bluish-black berries appear.

 Blueberry leaves contain oxalates, which, when concentrated in the blood can form crystals that can damage the kidneys.
 People suffering from urinary problems or kidney disease should avoid oxalate-containing foods.
 Use blueberry leaves in moderation.

-If you are lucky enough to find a plentiful patch, perhaps mixed with other berries, such as wild strawberries, raspberries or blackberries, you can make a cold berry soup – a favourite summer dish in Scandinavian countries, fruits of the forest ice cream, sorbet or yogurt cream, which, when stabilized with vegetarian gelatine, makes an excellent cake filling.
-Blueberry milkshakes are equally delicious.
-Not to mention jams and syrups for later use.
-In short, there is no limit to blueberry delights.
+If you are lucky enough to find a plentiful patch, perhaps mixed with other berries, such as wild strawberries, raspberries or blackberries, you can make a cold berry soup – a favorite summer treat in Scandinavian countries, very-berry ice cream, sorbet or yogurt cream, which, when stabilized with vegetarian gelatine, makes an excellent cake filling.
+Blueberry milkshakes are also delicious.
+Or, if you want to preserve them for later, try making jam or syrup.

 Add one cup of blueberries to 1cup of milk and a ½ cup of yogurt.
 Whizz in a blender.
 Add sugar and/or lemon juice to taste.